Andre Reed

 Andre Darnell Reed (born January 29, 1964) is an American former professional football player who was a wide receiver for 16 seasons in the National Football League (NFL), primarily with the Buffalo Bills.
 He played college football for the Kutztown Golden Bears and was selected by the Bills in the fourth round of the 1985 NFL draft with the 86th overall selection.
 Following 15 seasons with the Bills, with whom he earned seven Pro Bowl selections, Reed spent his final season as a member of the Washington Redskins in 2000.

-Reed currently ranks 18th in all-time NFL touchdown receptions with 87 and tenth in all-time NFL post-season receptions with 85.
+Reed ranks 18th in all-time NFL touchdown receptions with 87 and tenth in all-time NFL post-season receptions with 85.
 Reed helped lead the Bills to four consecutive, although winless, Super Bowls, Super Bowl XXV to Super Bowl XXVIII.
 At the time of his 2001 retirement, Reed was second in all-time NFL career receptions.
 He was inducted into the Pro Football Hall of Fame in 2014.

 Early life

 Reed was born in Allentown, Pennsylvania, on January 29, 1964.
-He began his football career at Allentown's Dieruff High School, where he played quarterback and competed in the Eastern Pennsylvania Conference, which is known for producing top collegiate and NFL football talent.
+He began his football career at Allentown's Dieruff High School, where he played quarterback and competed in the Eastern Pennsylvania Conference.
 In his senior year in 1981, Reed helped lead Dieruff to an EPC tri-championship, tying for the championship with Emmaus High School and Whitehall High School.

 College career

-Reed then attended Kutztown University, where he moved to the wide receiver position and quickly drew the attention of the NFL for his speed and durability at the receiver position.
+Reed then attended Kutztown University, where he moved to the wide receiver position and drew the attention of the NFL for his speed and durability at the receiver position.
 He set nine school records and finished his college career with 142 receptions for 2,020 yards and 14 touchdowns.